Olevi-id/ip-idp-documentation/_pages/a-general/4-preferredArchitecture.md

 We recommend starting with shared AWS account.
 In general, expenses are lower in shared environment.
 If customer has strict policy for not running services in shared environments, then dedicated AWS account is needed.

-If other services are planned to be hosted in WeAre managed AWS account, then it might be beneficial to set up a dedicated account for customer hosting all planned services in one account.
+If other services are planned to be hosted in managed AWS account, then it might be beneficial to set up a dedicated account for customer hosting all planned services in one account.

 When customer's use of services grow, it is possible to quite simply migrate from shared account to dedicated one.